-If privacy is important to you, consider a house design with an L or U shape design.
+If privacy is important, consider a house design with an L or U shape design.

-Windows are also an important element in providing privacy from your neighbors windows and yards.
-The actual house plan you choose depends on your family’s personal preferences and needs.
+Windows are also an important element in providing privacy from your neighbors' windows and yards.
+You choose the actual house plan depending on your family’s personal preferences and needs.

 Do you have any hobbies that would require additional space?

 Do you need a room for messy projects or noisy music?